 For media inquiries, please email media [at] StudentMentor [dot] org.

 Stephanie Bravo is the Founder and President of StudentMentor.org.
 Stephanie was recently invited to The White House to meet the President and talk to White House officials about StudentMentor.org’s role in improving college completion and preparing students for the workforce of tomorrow.
 As a result, StudentMentor.org and The White House launched a partnership in 2012 to bring more light to this critical issue.
 Previously, Stephanie was the Founder and President of Making a Difference for Good USA, which provided thousands of rural Cambodians with clean water, adequate sanitation, and education.
 Stephanie was chosen as one of the top 100 most influential women in Silicon Valley in 2013.
 She is also a Fellow of the National Hispana Leadership Institute and a Hispanic Scholarship Fund Scholar.
-Prior to that, she was a first-generation college graduate earning a B.A. in Psychology with honors from San Jose State University.
+She is a first-generation college graduate earning a M.A. in Education Policy, Organization, and Leadership from Stanford University and a B.A. in Psychology with honors from San Jose State University.

 Follow Stephanie on Twitter

 Ash Jafari is the Founder and CEO of StudentMentor.org.
 Through his leadership, StudentMentor.org has grown to unprecedented levels.
 Ash was recently invited to The White House to meet the President and talk to White House officials about StudentMentor.org’s role in improving college completion and preparing students for the workforce of tomorrow.
 As a result, StudentMentor.org and The White House launched a partnership in 2012 to bring more light to this critical issue.
 Previously, Ash was the Founder and CEO of Making a Difference for Good USA.
 The organization provided thousands of rural Cambodians with clean water, adequate sanitation, and education.
 Prior to that role, he worked in finance for NVIDIA and was a key player on their philanthropic team.
 In addition, he’s been a CNN contributor on education.
 Ash is also the creator and host of Social Innovation Live, a talk show sponsored by the Stanford Graduate School of Business Center for Social Innovation, where he has interviewed a Nobel Laureate and many leaders from around the world.
-Ash is an MBA candidate at U.C.
-Berkeley Haas School of Business, which he attends part-time.
-He started college at 16 and graduated in the top 1% of his class and has a B.S. in Finance from Santa Clara University.
-He is a StartingBloc Fellow.
+Ash received his MBA from U.C.
+Berkeley Haas School of Business where he was named a Dean’s Scholar.
+He started college at 16 and graduated in the top 1% with a B.S. in Finance from Santa Clara University.

 Follow Ash on Twitter

 Arash Nasibi is the Chief Information Officer at StudentMentor.org.
 He grew up in Sweden and came to the states at age eleven.
-Despite this, he started college at 16 and obtained a B.S. degree in Computer Science from University of California, Los Angeles.
+Despite this, he started college at 16 and obtained a B.S. degree in Computer Science from University of California, Los Angeles followed by a MBA from the UCLA Anderson School of Management.
 He was also awarded a UC Regents scholarship.
 Throughout his college tenure, Arash used the counseling and mentoring services available to obtain grants, internships, and a strong academic record.
 Arash has a background in technology consulting and has also run his own tutoring company.
 In addition, Arash has been active with various Junior Achievement programs by teaching basic personal finance, business, and economics principles to middle and high school students.
 Having greatly benefited from mentoring, Arash is excited to give back to college students through StudentMentor.org.

 Richard To is the Lead Developer at StudentMentor.org.
 He has a B.A. in Creative Writing and an A.S. in Internet Technology.
 He is an avid supporter of non-profits and the causes they are devoted to, especially education.
 He has done volunteer work for Pacific Autism, CET Immigration and Citizenship Program, Just Read, and Reading Partners.
 Becoming a reading tutor for elementary school students is one of his most rewarding experiences, and he recommends it to anyone who can spare an hour or two a week.
 Richard is happy to be part of the StudentMentor.org team.The potential of education to change lives is something Richard believes in.
 It is like thinking the world is round even when faced with a square map.